alshahwan/ToggleSwitch/README.md

 # Usage Rights

-This concept was inspired by several pages on the web so it's not only my effort, you are free to re-use it and modify it as you like
+This concept was inspired by several pages on the web so it's not only my effort, you are free to re-use it and modify it as you like for commercial and personal projects.

 # How to use it